TheOnlyZac/dagviz/readme.md

 # DAGedit
-A real-time save editor for Sly 2.
+A real-time save editor for Sly 2 and Sly 3.

 <img src="thumb.png" alt="A screenshot of DAGedit." style="float: right; margin: 10px; width: 300px">